bogdandobak/CreativeBakery/README.md

 ## Description

-Made this landing page using BEM methodology and made it persponsive by using SCSS(SASS) preprocessor.
+Made this landing page using BEM methodology and made it responsive by using SCSS(SASS) preprocessor.
 Also implement here burger menu using SCSS.

 ## Local deployment